asesidaa/TaikoLocalServer/README.md

    where `server.ip` is your computer's ip (or the server's ip)

-5. Run TaikoReverseProxy and TaikoLocalServer, then run Taiko.exe
+5. Run TaikoReverseProxy and TaikoLocalServer, then run the game.
+You can access the WebUI by going to https://naominet.jp:10122/

 ### Server setup (for TAL<2.00 or other loaders)